Stone space partitions indexed by a poset: Uniqueness conditions

-The next Corollary shows that subject to certain consistency conditions, automorphisms of the underlying poset can be extended to type-preserving automorphisms of the Boolean ring. \begin{cor} Let $P$ be a countable poset, $Q$ a lower subset of $P$ which has a finite foundation, $I$ a subset of $P$ such that $I\cap P_{\min}\subseteq Q$, $R$ a countable Boolean ring, and $\mathscr{X}=\{X_{p}\mid p\in P\}^{*}$ a trim $P$-partition of the Stone space $W$ of $R$ such that
+The next Corollary shows that automorphisms of the extended PO system can be extended to $P$-homeomorphisms of the Stone space. \begin{cor} Let $[P,L,f]$ be a countable extended PO system and $\mathscr{X}=\{X_{p}\mid p\in P\}^{*}$ a bounded trim $[P,L,f]$-partition of the $\omega$-Stone space $W$.